Jump to Resources »

 What if I travel to another state – will my POLST form be valid?

+Maybe.
 The California POLST form is valid in California.
-If you are traveling to another state, it is a good idea to take both your Advance Directive and your POLST form with you.
-Both documents, even if not legally binding, will help health care providers know your wishes.
+It may be valid or honored in other states, but also may not be.
+If you are traveling to another state, it is a good idea to take both your advance healthcare directive and your POLST with you.
+Both documents, even if not legally recognized, will help healthcare providers know your wishes.
+If you spend long stretches of time in another state, for instance, at a second home or relative’s home, it might be a good idea to complete that state’s POLST form for use when you are there.

 How can I find out more about POLST?

-Talk to your doctor, or visit the California POLST website at www.capolst.org or the National POLST website at www.POLST.org.
+Talk to your healathcare provider or visit the California POLST website at www.capolst.org.